Hellisotherpeople/Active-Explainable-Classification/README.md

+TODO:
-TODO: 1.
-Finish README - Cite relavent technologies and papers
+1. Finish README - Cite relavent technologies and papers
 2. Documentation/Examples/Installation Instructions
 3. More examples

+Changelog:
+8/8/2019 -
+* Added Keras model support - now utilizes by default KNN if not in Keras mode and a Neural Network if in Keras mode.
+* Added HTML exporting of model explanations.

 ## Examples